OpenZeppelin/compound-monitoring/comp-delegations-monitor/README.md

-# Compound Delegate Votes Governance Agent
+# Compound Delegate Votes Governance Bot

 ## Description

-This agent monitors all Delegate Votes Changes events of COMP to see if an address has been delegated enough COMP to pass signification governance thresholds.
+This bot monitors all Delegate Votes Changes events of COMP to see if an address has been delegated enough COMP to pass signification governance thresholds.

 ## Alerts

-Describe each of the type of alerts fired by this agent

 - AE-COMP-GOVERNANCE-DELEGATE-THRESHOLD
   - Fired when a delegate's balance is the minimum governance threshold level for `proposal` or `votingQuorum`